 It is an experience that must not be missed.

-The quality of experiences vary so it is wise to research and read reviews of the various tour companies and guides out there.
+The quality of experiences varies so it is wise to research and read reviews of the various tour companies and guides out there.

 9. Dubai Miracle Garden and Global Village